xushidanggroup/figures/content/authors/GMT/_index.md

 ---
 # Display name
 title: |
-  Yifei Han
+  Mengting Guan
-  韩逸飞
+  管梦婷

 # Full name (for SEO)
-first_name: Yifei
+first_name: Mengting
-last_name: Han
+last_name: Guan

 # Username (this should match the folder name)
 authors:
-  - 韩逸飞
+  - 管梦婷

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 25 Master's Student in Biomedical Engineering
+role: 24 Master's Student in Biomedical Engineering

 # Organizations/Affiliations
 organizations: